Co-Curricular Production Program

 - A First Year Showcase of new theatre and dance students - freshman and transfers.

-- Europe: Theatre Past/Present
+- Europe: Theatre in Europe Past and Present

 - New York City: Theatre

 - New York City: Dance

 - Classical Pilates Teacher Training Program

 - Appalachian State University’s Summer Theatre Education Program (AppSTEP) is designed for pre-service and licensed teachers of theatre and theatre practitioners who wish to further their content knowledge in selected theatre education topics.

 - Appalachian Young People's Theatre (AYPT) performs for young people and in 2017 celebrated 45 years of touring shows to schools and other venues in North Carolina